the-muppet/backblaze-recovery/README.md

 ## Restoration Options

-As we're running this operation through a virtual Linux distribution and using volume mounting for persistence, I believe this will allow us to get around your filename length issue.

 ### Full Bucket Sync:
 This option downloads all files from your specified Backblaze B2 bucket to your local machine.
 - give the answer `full` during setup when prompted for this option.